PiyushSaxena05/Nexquira/README.md

 Nexquira is an AI-powered Chrome Extension designed to streamline online research workflows.

-It enables users to instantly summarize selected content from any webpage, generate concise insights using Google's Gemini API, and persist research notes directly inside the browser.
+It enables users to instantly summarize selected content from any webpage, generate concise insights using Google's Gemini API, and persist research notes directly inside the browser — tied to a secure user account rather than just local browser storage.

 By minimizing context switching and reducing information overload, Nexquira significantly enhances productivity for students, researchers, developers, and knowledge workers.